KaiserDMC/Software-Engineering---CSharp-Path---SoftUni/README.md

 |   11. | [JS Front-End](https://softuni.bg/trainings/4240/js-front-end-october-2023)	                             | [JS Front-End Certificate]()           |
 ---

-Includes repos from the following Open courses (these courses are taken in order to reach the required 140 credits for " Web Developer" certification):
+Includes repos from the following Open courses (these courses are taken in order to reach the required 140 credits for
+  "Web Developer" certification):

 * Windows System Administration (March 2023)
 * Linux System Administration (June 2023)